clemsos/old-website/cv.md

 2016 - 2017 **LIRIS, INSA/CNRS**, France.
 Post-doctoral researcher
 Research in computer science about advanced techniques for data visualization.

+2016 **CNU Section 23**, France.
+Qualification for the grade of Assistant Professor of Geography - *Géographie physique, humaine, économique et régionale*

 2014 – 2015 **Telecom ParisTech**, Paris Postdoctoral Researcher Coordination of fieldwork in China for the project *Open Innovation Models in Urban China* (OPIMPUC) funded by the French Research Agency (ANR).
 Leading the research team to visit places & interview key players of the current transition from traditional manufacturing to social and technological innovation in Shanghai, Shenzhen and Nanjing.

-2012 – 2014 **Ph.D.
-Telecom ParisTech**, Doctor of Philosophy in Information Systems (Management) Design of a data visualisation toolkit – The case of Internet memes on the Chinese social network Sina Weibo [http://clementrenaud.com/phD](http://clementrenaud.com/projects/phD)
+2012 – 2014 **Telecom ParisTech (Ph.D.)**, *Design of a data visualisation toolkit – The case of Internet memes on the Chinese social network Sina Weibo* - "We develop a data mining and visualisation toolkit to study how the information is shared on online social network services.
+This software allows to observe relationships between conversational, semantical, temporal and geographical dimensions of online communication acts."
+Doctor of Philosophy in Information Systems (Management)  [http://clementrenaud.com/phD](http://clementrenaud.com/projects/phD)

 2011 – 2014 **Sharism Lab**, Hong Kong Cofounder/ Research Lead.
 Founded with members of the Chinese Blogger Conference and Wikipedia China, *Sharism Lab* was a research initiative that uses social networks analytics to understand the role of the Chinese Internet in the global economics of information sharing. http://sharismlab.org